-- 1. The Member State in which the main establishment of the provider of intermediary services is located shall have jurisdiction for the purposes of Chapters III and IV of this Regulation. - 2.
-A provider of intermediary services which does not have an establishment in the Union but which offers services in the Union shall, for the purposes of Chapters III and IV, be deemed to be under the jurisdiction of the Member State where its legal representative resides or is established. - 3.
-Where a provider of intermediary services fails to appoint a legal representative in accordance with Article 11, all Member States shall have jurisdiction for the purposes of Chapters III and IV.
-Where a Member State decides to exercise jurisdiction under this paragraph, it shall inform all other Member States and ensure that the principle of ne bis in idem is respected.
+- The Member State in which the main establishment of the provider of intermediary services is located shall have jurisdiction for the purposes of application and enforcement of the obligations placed on intermediaries by this Regulation by the national competent authorities in accordance with this Chapter Chapters III and IV of this Regulation. - A provider of intermediary services which does not have an establishment in the Union but which offers services in the Union shall, for the purposes of this ArticleChapters III and IV, be deemed to be under the jurisdiction of the Member State where its legal representative resides or is established. - 3.
+Where a provider of intermediary services fails to appoint a legal representative in accordance with Article 11, all Member States shall have jurisdiction for the purposes of Chapters III and IVthis Article.
+Where a Member State decides to exercise jurisdiction under this paragraph, it shall inform all other Member States and ensure that the applicable safeguards afforded by the Charter are respected. the principle of ne bis in idem is respected.